-- 1. Obtained an understanding and evaluated the policy and valuation process relevant to the fair value measurement of the unlisted stocks without active market. - 2.
+- 1. Obtained an understanding and evaluated the policy and valuation process relevant to the fair value measurement of the unlisted stocks. - 2.
 Evaluated whether the valuation methods used by the management were commonly used. - 3.
 Evaluated the reasonableness of the selection of comparable companies by the management. - 4.
-Sample tested the price to earnings ratio and the inputs of discount of marketability used in the valuation methods, and reviewed relevant information and supporting evidence.
+Sample tested the price to earnings ratio and the inputs of discount of marketability used in the valuation methods, reviewed relevant information and supporting evidence.